elenabakhtina/dsp/07-statistics.md

 >> Let's calculate probabilities on the rigth side.
 >> P(A).
 We observe a birth of twin boys in the population in (1/125+1/300) cases, which equal to 0.01.
 In other words, among all births we observe, twin boys are born on average in one case out of 100.
 P(A) = 0.01.
 >> Among twin boys that are born, some pairs are identical, some are fraternal.
 The probability of twin boys to be identical is (1/300)/(1/300+1/125) which is equal to 0.29.
 P(B|A) = 0.29.
->> The answer to our problem is:
+>> Putting everything together:
 >> P(B|A) * P(A) = 0.29 * 0.01 = 0.0029
->> In other words, the probability that Elvis Presley was an identical twin is 0.29%.
+>> So, the probability for a newborn male to be an identical twin is 0.29%.
+But not for Elvis Presley!
+Since we already know he was a twin, we need to calculate only the probability of him being identical, which we already did and it equals to 0.29.
+In other words, there is a 29% chance that Elvis was born an identical twin.

 ---